zombifier/My_Stardew_Mods/ExtraAnimalConfig/README.md

 * Animal that can also eat grass will still prefer fresh grass, and won't get full happiness from eating their modded feed.
 If they are not a grass eater, they will get full happiness from their modded feed.
-* Even with `GrassEatAmount` set to 0, animals with modded food can *still* eat hay!
-This functionality is not as straightforward to disable, and as a result, your custom buildings should not have hay troughs if you don't want them to eat hay.
-If you need non-hay-eating animal functionality for some reason (e.g. mixed farm buildings), please leave a feature request.

 ## Multiple possible animals from one egg